shhossain/computer_science/Object Oriented Programming/readme.md

 For example, let us consider a class called Addition.

 In case an object which has String data type members in it calls this class, the two strings are concatenated.
-But when the object has numeric data type members it it, the same class simply adds the two numbers.
+But when the object has numeric data type members it, the same class simply adds the two numbers.

 Polymorphism eliminates the possibilities of rewriting almost the same code many times over differently for different objects.